luismips/komandertpv/SETUP.md

 - Create a database in MySQL (Any name you hate)

-- Import one of the next files to the just created database:
+- Import one of the next files to the created database:

 	- demo.sql: demo database with products, tables....
 	- wkomander.sql: Empty database.